yanosz/wireguard-rest/README.md

 ## Deployment

 This application can be deployed as a standard ruby on rails application.
-For simplicity, the Debian rails package as of Debian 9.0 / Stretch can be used.
+For simplicity, the Debian rails package as of Debian 10 / Buster can be used.

 Please note, that the deployment instructions are rather brief and assume general knowledge on deploying Ruby on Rails applications.